 - If all goes well, your phone should show a connection to your Xbox One controller, and the Xbox button will stop blinking.

-I've tried several games with the Xbox One controller, including Modern Combat 5, Riptide GP, and BombSquad.
+I've tried several games with an Xbox One controller, including Modern Combat 5, Riptide GP, and BombSquad.
 Not only did the games work with the controller flawlessly, they even show proper on-screen control prompts appropriate for the Xbox One controller.
 And for emulators, you should have no problem mapping the buttons however you prefer.

 How can I make sure my Xbox controller has Bluetooth capability?